datalakehouse/docs/docs/products/opensearch/howto/migrating_elasticsearch_data_to_aiven.rst

       ::

-         [your.non-DLH-service.example.com:9200] not whitelisted in reindex.remote.whitelist
+         [your.non-datalakehouse-service.example.com:9200] not whitelisted in reindex.remote.whitelist

       Depending on the amount of data that you have, reindexing may take a significant amount of time.

    #.
-Point clients to use that index from DLH for OpenSearch for both read and write operations and resume any write activity.
+Point clients to use that index from datalakehouse for OpenSearch for both read and write operations and resume any write activity.

    #.
 Delete the source index if necessary.